adelfuns/4tictactoe/Readme.md

 This program will play a TIC TAC TOE with 4 in a row/column/diagonal as winning condition.
 The agents have two strategies: **play to win** and **play to lose**.
 The board is 8x8 rows and columns respectively.

-NOTE: Is not a *connect 4* game, there is no gravity, you can put your chip were you want.
+NOTE: Is not a *connect 4* game, there is no gravity, you can put your chip wherever you want.

 ### Play to win